-DMD7120.23 Dental Public Health 3 (Part 2 - presentations)
+DMD7120.24 Dental Public Health 4

 Integrated Behavioral Health Sciences.
-The In the fourth dental public health course, students apply the previously learned principles of the oral healthcare surveillance system and strategic planning to the treatment of healthcare disparities through their service-learning projects.
-They then carry out and present their service learning projects in teams that address their group's targeted healthcare disparities through public service and health promotion.
+In the fourth dental public health course, students apply the previously learned principles of the oral healthcare surveillance system and strategic planning to the treatment of healthcare disparities through their service-learning projects.
+They then carry out and present their service-learning projects in teams that address their group's targeted healthcare disparities through public service and health promotion.